Which Orthodox rabbi gave Jared and Ivanka permission to fly on Shabbat?

 When dealing with the fate of a nation, how far does pikuach nefesh stretch?

-“If a person would be in that circumstance, with that level of responsibility, it’s not just that isolated event he has to calculate,” said Rabbi Menachem Genack of Englewood, CEO of the kosher division of the Orthodox Union.
+“If a person would be in that circumstance, with that level of responsibility, it’s not just that isolated event he has to calculate,” said Rabbi Menachem Genack, CEO of the kosher division of the Orthodox Union, an umbrella Orthodox group.
 “He’d have to think not just about this event.
 What are the consequences down the line?
 The definition of pikuach nefesh might be broader than it usually is.”

 Genack and Shemtov both cited Israeli officials who were given permission to pick up the phone — also prohibited — to give or receive directives on Shabbat, even if the call was not directly related to military operations.
 Likewise, religious Israeli soldiers will continue serving on Shabbat when necessary, even during (relative) peacetime.